 - 1. Complete all relevant training. - a.
 Probation officers conducting felony PSIs must complete the department's domestic abuse training program. - b.
 PSI writers should familiarize themselves with the relevant sections of the American Probation and Parole Association's Community Corrections Response to Domestic Violence: Guidelines for Practice. - c.
-PSI writers should familiarize themselves with Appendix 7A: Rehabilitation Program Considerations in Domestic Violence Cases, Appendix 1C: Training Memo-Intervention with Victims of Battering as Suspects or Defendants, Appendix 1A: Practitioners' Guide to Risk and Danger in Domestic Violence Cases, and Appendix 1B: Training Memo-Risk and Dangerousness. - 2.
-Conduct a full presentence investigation on felony and misdemeanor cases.
+PSI writers should familiarize themselves with federal, state and tribal laws prohibiting firearms possession by domestic violence offenders. - d.
+PSI writers should familiarize themselves with Appendix 7A: Rehabilitation Program Considerations in Domestic Violence Cases, Appendix 1C: Training Memo-Intervention with Victims of Battering as Suspects or Defendants, Appendix 1A: Practitioners' Guide to Risk and Danger in Domestic Violence Cases, Appendix 1B: Training Memo-Risk and Dangerousness, Appendix 1G: Training Memo: Enhancing a Coordinated Response to the Intersection of Domestic Violence Crimes and Access to Firearms and Appendix 1H: Training Memo: Building Language Access for the Deaf Community into the Criminal Legal System Response to Domestic Violence. - 2.
+Conduct a full presentence investigation on felony and misdemeanor cases. - a.

-- a.
 Using the sources and elements described in Protocol 1: Domestic Violence Presentence Investigation, document the domestic abuse-related factors in the case. - b.
 Highlight the dangerous behaviors used by the defendant in accordance with Appendix 1A: Practitioners' Guide to Risk and Danger in Domestic Violence Cases. - 3.
 In cases where there is information to suggest the defendant is being abused by the person who is the victim of the instant offense, attempt to determine the scope of violence and abuse both experienced by and used by the defendant.
-NOTE: such cases most often involve female defendants who are ongoing victims of domestic violence. - a.
+NOTE: such cases most often involve female defendants who are ongoing victims of domestic violence.

+- a.
 If the probation officer determines the defendant is also a victim of ongoing abuse, use the guidelines from Appendix 1C: Training Memo-Intervention with Victims of Battering as Suspects or Defendants. - b.
 Make sentencing recommendations that do not make the defendant more vulnerable to her or his abuser, while taking steps to deter the defendant's continued use of violence. - c.
 Attempt to link the victim/defendant to a local advocacy program. - 4.
 Form and develop a working relationship with the victim, using Protocol 2: Victim Engagement Guidelines and information from the county's victim/witness advocates and community advocates familiar with the case. - 5.
 Make diligent efforts to obtain a victim impact statement, including: - a.
 Information about the full scope of domestic violence used by the offender - b.
 Impact of the violence in this incident - c.
 Impact of any related patterns of abuse by the offender - 6.
 Identify and include the following items in the written report: - a.
 The sentence allowed by law - b.
 A statement regarding any statutorily mandated minimum period of incarceration, fines or fees, and programming - c.
-Information regarding statutorily mandated notices and firearms forfeiture - d.
-Recommendations for jail time to be served and/or stayed, conditions of probation, no-contact orders, and restitution - e.
+A statement regarding firearms prohibitions, if applicable - d.
+Information regarding statutorily mandated notices and firearms forfeiture - e.
+Recommendations for jail time to be served and/or stayed, conditions of probation, no-contact orders, and restitution - f.
 A statement for the bench to use in relaying the consequences for failure to abide by the conditions of probation.